Don't Forget The 4% Rule, The Devil Is In The Details

 The above table, from a much more in-depth scenario calculation in Advisor Perspectives, discusses a variable withdrawal rate where, at the start of each year, you recalculate your withdrawals based on a rate most likely to last you through retirement.
 That means, if market at rates drop, you drop consumption, an average of ~6%.

 However, on average, your average consumption can be higher and your failure rate lower.
 You leave less when you pass away, but at the benefit of withdrawing more.
-If you want to leave more, you can always limit your average consumption at the 4% rule.
+If you want to leave more, you can always limit your average consumption at the 4% rule $ amount.
 However, the key takeaway here is the benefit of a flexible rate on failure %.

 Conclusion